flutter/website/src/deployment/android.md

 {{site.alert.note}}
   Multidex support is natively included when targeting Android SDK 21 or later.
-  However, it isn't recommended to target API 21+ purely to resolve the multidex issue as this might inadvertently exclude users running older devices.
+  However, we don't recommend targeting API 21+ purely to resolve the multidex issue. as this might inadvertently exclude users running older devices.
 {{site.alert.end}}